 The key to losing weight could be in your—literally.
 Kefir, a fermented milk product, is packed with probiotics to keep your gut bacteria happy and de-bloat your stomach.
 Since it's dairy, it also has tryptophan to help you fall asleep and slimming calcium.

 If you're craving something salty, munch on some almonds.
 At 5 grams of protein a serving, they'll help you repair muscle overnight, and the fiber will keep you satisfied.
-Plus, almonds are a fat-burning superfood: One International Journal of Obesity study found that overweight adults who ate ¼ cup of almonds, in tandem with a low-calorie diet, for 6 months had a 62 percent reduction in weight and BMI compared to those who ate a diet rich in complex carbs.
+Plus, almonds are a fat-burning superfood: One study from International Journal of Obesity found that overweight adults who ate 1/4 cup of almonds, in tandem with a low-calorie diet, for 6 months had a 62% reduction in weight and BMI compared to those who ate a diet rich in complex carbs.